R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

     === "macOS"
         !!! note
-            On MacOS, you will need an installation of docker desktop or these instructions will not work!
+            On macOS, you will need an installation of docker desktop or these instructions will not work!
             Run the following commands to create a linux execution environment and open a shell:

         ```